blinkov/newrelic-erlang/README.md

 transform the metrics, so if you're using Folsom, estatsd or your own tools, have a look at `newrelic_statman` to see how it's done.

+## Configuration

+Two application environment variables must be set in the `newrelic` app:

+ * `application_name`: human readable name of the app, will show up in the web interface
+ * `license_key`: secret license key

 ## Statman integration